Founded in 1999, Service First is a daylong community service event for new students to volunteer with public schools.

 The following principles guide our identification of potential schools.

-- Prioritize schools in distressed communities
+- Prioritize schools in or serving distressed communities

 - Confirm principal commitment to working with Service First